chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

  * A paper on philosophical/epistemic stances from the Lakatosian perspective
  * A paper on the person-affecting account of benefits and harms
  * A paper on an alternative conception of mathematical structuralism
+ * A paper on the theoretical roles of 'fundamentality' in metaphysics

 <!--